ThatsAMorais/morais-farmers-market/design.md

 * Document Store - stores document objects
 * RESTful API Gateway - Provides a single public layer to expose to clients

 I go into the defense of each component later, but a component-based design with separation of concerns is easier to manipulate than a highly-coupled monolith.
 As an app that one might like to reuse as the years go by, pick apart to refactor, or modify data without deploying new code, this breakdown provides many positives.
-These components are easily scalable, they can be replaced easily if deemed insufficient, simpler, coherent, readable, concerns are properly separated throughout the application, and probably many more advantages.
+These components are easily scalable, they can be replaced easily if deemed insufficient, simpler, coherent, readable, concerns are properly separated throughout the application, and likely many more advantages.

 The trade-off is in locality of detail as the implementation of the entire system is spread across different parts.
 However, this project is stored as a monolithic repository with a composition for local development to make it easier to run and debug the full system.
-Another trade-off is in how much more difficult it could be to deploy a multi-headed system, but we use container orchestration for that when necessary.
+Another trade-off is in how much more difficult it could be to deploy a multi-headed system, but we use container orchestration for that.

 ### Containerization